dcomtois/summarytools/README.md

   - Easier management of global settings with `st_options()`
-      - The `st_options()` function now has as many parameters as there are options to set, making it possible to set all options (if ever that is necessary) with only one function call
+      - The `st_options()` function now has as many parameters as there are options to set, making it possible to set all options (if ever that were necessary) with only one function call
       - The legacy way of setting options is still supported
+      - Several global options were added, having in mind *Rmarkdown* ease of use.
   - Changes to `dfSummary()`
+      - Now fully compatible with *Rmarkdown*
       - Number of columns in now included in the heading section
       - Number of duplicated rows is also shown in the heading section
       - Bar plots now more accurately reflect counts, as they are not